mantezana1998/OnlyGrams/README.md

 [Trello Board](https://trello.com/b/UHFOQtGC/only-grams)

-- [ ] Cannabis leaf as like button
+- [ ] Cannabis leaf instead of heart button
 - [ ] Notify user when someone likes their post
 - [ ] Give user the ability to post videos
 - [ ] Give user the ability to add products to their profile page